Wall-crossing for Newton-Okounkov bodies and the tropical Grassmannian: Example: the Grassmannian of 2-planes in -space

 (see e.g. \cite[Proposition 2.2.10]{MaclaganSturmfels}).
 Let us now briefly summarize some facts about the tropical Grassmannian $\mathcal{T}(I_{2,m}) = \mathrm{trop}(\tilde{Gr}^0(2,m))$; see \cite{SpeyerSturmfels,MaclaganSturmfels}.
 We need some terminology.
-A \textbf{tree} is an (undirected) graph which is connected and has no cycles.
-A \textbf{leaf} is a vertex which is connected to only one edge.
 A \textbf{phylogenetic tree} on $[m]$ is a tree with $m$ labelled leaves and no vertices of degree $2$.
 The $m$ edges which are adjacent to the leaves of the tree are called \textbf{pendant edges} and the others are called \textbf{interior edges}.
 Given a phylogenetic tree $\tree$ on $[m]$, a \textbf{tree distance} is a vector $\underline{d} = (d_{ij}) \in \R^{\binom{m}{2}}$ constructed as follows.
 Assign a length $\ell_\varepsilon \in \R$ to each edge $\varepsilon$ in $\tree$ (note we do not assume the lengths are positive).
 Since $\tree$ is a tree, there is a unique path connecting any two leaves $i$ and $j$; let $d_{ij}$ be the sum of the lengths $\ell_\varepsilon$ of all the edges in this path.
 The set of all tree distances in $\R^{\binom{m}{2}}$ is called the \textbf{space of phylogenetic trees}.

 \begin{theorem} (\cite[Theorem 4.3.5]{MaclaganSturmfels}) The negative $- \mathcal{T}(I_{2,m}) \subseteq \R^{\binom{m}{2}}$ of the tropical Grassmannian is equal to the space of phylogenetic trees with $m$ labelled leaves. \end{theorem}